fredyang/via.js/README.md

 their GNU make file has problem in understanding the "(x86)" in path.

-How to build your own viaProxy
+How to build your own viaProxy.js
 ----------------------------

-First, clone a copy of the main viaProxy git repo by running `git clone git@github.com:fredyang/viaProxy.git`.
+First, clone a copy of the main viaProxy git repo by running `git clone git@github.com:fredyang/viaProxy.js.git`.
 Then, type 'make', it will generate output in dist/ folder, To remove all build files, type 'make clean'

 Questions?
 ----------
-Please log your issue at https://github.com/fredyang/viaProxy/issues
+Please log your issue at https://github.com/fredyang/viaProxy.js/issues